You’ve chosen to include the Jaguar Cichlid in your aquarium, have you? It’s a good choice, regarding appearance. They’re beautiful fish.

 However!
-We say this with caution; you can keep them with other fish.
-You will need to be very selective, cautious, and monitor them closely.
+You can keep them with other fish.
+You need to be selective, cautious, and monitor them closely.
 This becomes especially important if you are breeding them.

 Others Of Their Species.
-This is good, only make sure to raise them together from the start.
+Raise them together from the start.

 Catfish.
-These are big fish.
-They tend to have a temperament that doesn’t cause them to get into many conflicts with other fish.
+These are big fish and have a temperament that doesn’t cause them to get into many conflicts.
 Choose a large type of Catfish or a common pleco.

 In the wild, these fish are carnivorous.
 Specifically, they are piscivores, which means they eat other fish.
-However, this doesn’t say they only eat that.
 They eat a variety of meat, but their diet mostly consists of other fish.

 They are also what is known as ‘raptorial’ feeders.
-If you don’t know what this means, don’t worry.
 In biology, it means predatory on other animals.
 It also says that they aren’t fussy eaters.
-In fact, they dine on almost everything that moves, and things they can put in their mouth.

 Live Foods.
 This should make up the bulk of their diet.
-They are carnivores, and the diet you give them should reflect this.
-There are many foods to choose from, and we have listed them here.
-Make sure you don’t feed them only one of the options, variety is essential.
+There are many foods to choose from.
+Variety is essential.